 Johnstown 14-year-old charged with murder, to be tried as adult, in Indiana County stabbing

 State police in Indiana charged Harmony Rhyne Hayward with criminal homicide.
-Hayward remains incarcerated in a juvenile detection center.
+Hayward remains incarcerated in a juvenile detention center.

+"This is a long and arduous prosecution," Manzi said in a news release.

 Charged with criminal homicide were Isaac Joel Buchkoski, 21; Mia Shai Catalfano, 18; Taylyn Nashell Edwards, 18; Thomas Alan Rivera, 20; Summer Isabella Settlemyer, 18; and Jesse Lee Wadsworth, 18, all from Johnstown; and Desean Garcia Alvarez, 21, of Hammond, Indiana.